Unit Testing with xUnit

 {

-var repository = new FakeUserRepository();
+var repo = new FakeUserRepository();

-var service = new UserService(repository);
+var service = new UserService(repo);

 // Act